Social media can be your business’ shop window, but understanding what works best to drive engagement with your audience takes

 Social listening focuses more on the ‘why’ behind the various data and insights you’re able to gain from your monitoring.
 If you find there has been a recent increase in negative comments about your brand on Facebook, for example, social listening will help you identify the key factors driving the trend, which could help you adjust your social marketing and make better-informed decisions.

 Monitoring and listening can be particularly beneficial when they’re combined as part of your wider social media strategy.
+The learnings from these activities can then be applied when you schedule posts in the future.

 Social media reporting is the bringing together of all the relevant data you’re able to collect from Facebook, Twitter, LinkedIn and the like, with the aim of creating a detailed, fact-based picture of how your social media marketing is performing and what kind of results you’re generating.